-During bed rest, subjects will perform supine resistance training and continuous and interval aerobic exercise six days per week.
-The resistance exercise and continuous aerobic exercise that occur on the same day will be separated by at least 4 hours.
-Resistance exercise sessions will be performed using an in-house designed squat machine and modified commercial off-the-shelf (COTS) equipment.
-The resistance training sessions will consist of a variety of squat, heel raise, leg press and leg curl exercises.
-The aerobic exercise sessions will be completed using a supine cycle ergometer and vertical treadmill.
-At least two-thirds of the aerobic exercise sessions will be performed on the treadmill.
+During bed rest, subjects performed supine resistance training and continuous and interval aerobic exercise six days per week.
+The resistance exercise and continuous aerobic exercise that occur on the same day were separated by at least four hours.
+Resistance exercise sessions were performed using an in-house designed squat machine and modified commercial off-the-shelf (COTS) equipment.
+The resistance training sessions consisted of a variety of squat, heel raise, leg press and leg curl exercises.
+The aerobic exercise sessions were completed using a supine cycle ergometer and vertical treadmill.
+At least two-thirds of the aerobic exercise sessions were performed on the treadmill.

 Resistance Exercise Sessions:

-First 27 subjects: Resistance exercise will be performed three days per week, every other day using a prone leg curl, horizontal leg press, and horizontal squat machine (i.e. HEF).
-A standard warm-up protocol will be conducted for the lower body prior to exercise.
-The resistance exercise sessions will consist of a variety of squat, hamstring curl, heel raise and leg press exercises.
-The protocol will vary so that a “HEAVY,” “MEDIUM,” and “LIGHT” day of exercise will be performed during the week.
-The pre-bed rest exercise sessions will be used to familiarize the subjects with the exercise equipment, teach subjects proper form, and determine individualized loads to be used during bed rest.
-The in-bed rest sessions will be performed to maintain muscular strength and function during bed rest.
+First 27 subjects: Resistance exercise was performed three days per week, every other day using a prone leg curl, horizontal leg press, and horizontal squat machine (i.e. HEF).
+A standard warm-up protocol was conducted for the lower body prior to exercise.
+The resistance exercise sessions consisted of a variety of squat, hamstring curl, heel raise and leg press exercises.
+The protocol varied so that a “HEAVY,” “MEDIUM,” and “LIGHT” day of exercise was performed during the week.
+The pre-bed rest exercise sessions were used to familiarize the subjects with the exercise equipment, teach subjects proper form, and determine individualized loads to be used during bed rest.
+The in-bed rest sessions were performed to maintain muscular strength and function during bed rest.

-Last 8 subjects: Squat exercises previously performed on the Horizontal Squat Device will now be performed on the M-MED.
-Leg press, heel raise and hamstring curl previously performed on their specific devices will now be performed on the M-MED.
+Last 8 subjects: Squat exercises previously performed on the Horizontal Squat Device were performed on the M-MED.
+Leg press, heel raise, and hamstring curl previously performed on their specific devices were then performed on the M-MED.

 Aerobic Exercise Sessions:

-First 27 subjects: Aerobic exercise sessions will be completed on the supine cycle ergometer and the Standalone Zero-Gravity Locomotion Simulator (sZLS).
-A minimum of two-thirds of the total aerobic sessions will be performed on the sZLS and the balance will be performed on the cycle ergometer.
+First 27 subjects: Aerobic exercise sessions were completed on the supine cycle ergometer and the Standalone Zero-Gravity Locomotion Simulator (sZLS).
+A minimum of two-thirds of the total aerobic sessions were performed on the sZLS and the balance was performed on the cycle ergometer.
 For some subjects, the sZLS or the supine cycle may not be suitable for all aerobic protocols due to fitness levels or comfort levels.
-In these situations the Exercise Physiology researchers will coordinate with the bed rest schedulers to meet the subject’s needs.
+In these situations the Exercise Physiology researchers coordinated with the bed rest schedulers to meet the subject’s needs.

-During the pre-bed rest and bed rest phases, the continuous aerobic exercise sessions will be performed on the same day as the resistance training sessions and will be separated by at least 4 hours.
-Interval aerobic exercise sessions will be performed three times per week on non-resistance exercise days.
+During the pre-bed rest and bed rest phases, the continuous aerobic exercise sessions were performed on the same day as the resistance training sessions and were separated by at least four hours.
+Interval aerobic exercise sessions were performed three times per week on non-resistance exercise days.

-Last 8 subjects: Rowing exercise will replace the running and cycling exercises currently performed on the sZLS and supine cycle.
-Rowing will be performed as interval and continuous sessions.
+Last 8 subjects: Rowing exercise replaced the running and cycling exercises currently performed on the sZLS and supine cycle.
+Rowing was performed as interval and continuous sessions.